Ogweno-D/VueApp/README.md

  # VueApp for Job Listings

-This is an implementation of ajob listing app using vue js for frontend.
+This is an implementation of a job listing web app using vue js for frontend.

 ## Recommended IDE Setup